secret-family-recipe-s-cookbook/cookbook-UI-Jason/README.md

 # MVP (UI):
 - You will build a multi-page marketing website that matches the theme chosen by your group and provides the user with details about the product your team has selected to build.

-### Webpage built, Main marketing and About Us team page.
+### Webpage built, Main marketing and About Us team pages.

 - Your marketing website must include responsive mobile and desktop screen widths.
 Please see the "Responsiveness" portion of your rubric for more information on this.